 Mark is a native of West Virginia, where he began learning about wildflowers and photography as a boy.
 He still has his pressed flower collection from a 4-H project when he was in elementary school and his first camera from age 6.
 He lived in Rochester, New York; Ravenna, Ohio; and Lincoln, Nebraska before moving to the Pacific Northwest.

 He is the past chair of the Koma Kulshan chapter of the Washington Native Plant Society and a member of the Native Plant Society of Oregon.
 He also enjoys backpacking, road bicycling, sea kayaking, and gardening.
 He's been a Boy Scout leader and an instructor for The Mountaineers basic climbing course.
-Mark is a member of the Professional Photographers of Washington; the Professional Photographers of America; and the Garden Writers Association.
+Mark is a member of the Professional Photographers of Washington; the Professional Photographers of America; and the Garden Communicators International.